codacy/codacy-sqlfluff/README.md

 -  .sqlfluff
 -  pyproject.toml

-## Note
+### Note: If you have multiple configuration files in your repository, they will be taken into consideration for the analysis of each file where the tool finds the configuration files

-By default we're running SQLFluff with the dialect postgres because the flag is mandatory.
+## How to run SQLFluff for the dialect of my codebase
-If your codebase is based on another dialect above, please create a simple .sqlfluff config file in the root of your repository with the following content (let's use oracle as example):
+By default, we run SQLFluff with the dialect Postgres because the flag --dialect is mandatory.
+If your codebase is based on another dialect above, please create a simple **.sqlfluff** config file in the root of your repository with the following content (let's use Oracle as an example):

 ```text
 [sqlfluff]
 dialect = oracle
 ```
-It will run for all existing rules for the dialect oracle
+It will run for all existing rules for the dialect Oracle

 If you want to ignore some of the rules, please use the same configuration file: